 Luckily, golden hour happens every day twice a day!
 Keep in mind, 60 minutes is not a lot of time.
 Here are some tips to help you make the most of shooting during golden hour:

 1. Plan Ahead

 Since you’ve only got a short time to shoot, know your location ahead of time, get there early, and set up before golden hour starts.
-That may mean setting up your camera in the dark, first thing in the morning, or starting a shoot in the afternoon before the sun is ideal.
+This may mean setting up your camera in the dark, first thing in the morning, or starting a shoot in the afternoon before the sun is ideal.
 You won’t have enough time to travel to a bunch of different locations.

 If your camera is set to Auto White Balance (AWB), it will compensate for all the beautiful warm tones you’re there specifically for.
 If left on AWB, your images may end up far more blue than you want them.
 Even when shooting in RAW, where it’s extremely easy to adjust white balance in post, it’s a good idea to choose a manual setting for your white balance so that you have a better idea of what the scene is meant to look like when reviewing.
-A good starting point is setting it to “shade” or “cloudy” to preserve those gorgeous golden hues.
+A good starting point for beginners is setting it to “shade” or “cloudy” to get those gorgeous golden hues.